zaxguo/p1-kernel/docs/exp5/rpi-os.md

 ## Roadmap

 1. Implement the syscall mechanism, in particular switch between EL0 and EL1 (you have already done something similar in previous experiments!)
-2. Implement two mechanisms that put user tasks to EL0:
-* forking an existing user task at EL0
-* moving a kernel task EL1 -> EL0
+2. Implement two mechanisms that put user tasks to EL0: (a) forking an existing user task at EL0; (b) moving a kernel task EL1 -> EL0

 ## Syscall implementation

 Each system call is a synchronous exception.
-A user program prepares all necessary arguments, and then run `svc` instruction.
+A user program prepares all necessary arguments, and then runs `svc` instruction.
 Such exceptions are handled at EL1 by the kernel.
 The kernel validates all arguments, does the syscall, and exits from the exception.
 After that, the user task resumes at EL0 right after the `svc` instruction.

 ![](figures/timeline-0.png)